lfelipediniz/CrowStore/README.md

 ## For reviewers

-To enter administrator mode just put these data:
+To enter administrator mode use the following account:
 - Login: joaopereiraadm
 - Password: 12345

 To enter common user mode just put these data:
-- Login: joaopereira
+- Login: leandro@gmail.com
-- Password: 12345678
+- Password: 123

 ## Navigation Diagram